 2) Why Is the Damage in Commercial Truck Accidents So Severe?

 Tractor-trailers and 18-wheelers are huge.
 They can weigh up to 80,000 lbs when they are fully loaded, which is more than 20 times as much as your average car, which weighs around 3,000 to 4,000 lbs.
 No wonder that a crash simply decimates a car.

 Trucks also need a longer distance to stop, especially in inclement weather.
 Most of the time, they operate at high speed because they travel on interstates as they strive to deliver their goods in a timely manner.

 No matter whose fault it ends up being, a collision with a big truck will cause severe damage to any cars and drivers that are hit.

 3) Who Is at Fault in an Accident With a Commercial Vehicle?

 After an accident, it has to be determined who was at fault.
 However, this is not as easy as it may seem.
 In a surprising number of cases, it’s actually the car drivers who are at fault.
 They might have been tailgating or driving in the truck’s blind spot.
 They might have also pulled in front of the truck without leaving enough room for the truck to brake.

 Truck drivers are often at fault as well.
 They are under a lot of pressure to cover vast distances to meet their deadlines for deliveries.
-There are strict rules about just how many hours they are allowed to drive before they have to take their required rest breaks.
+There are strict rules about just how many hours truck drivers are allowed to drive before they have to take their required rest breaks.
 However, high-quality, restful sleep cannot be legislated and can sometimes be hard to come by.